fsantanna/pingus/ceu/README.md

 synchronous reactive programming as an expressive and productive alternative for game logic development.
-In Pingus, the game logic also accounts for almost half the size of the codebase (18173 from 39362 LoC, or 46%).
+In Pingus, the game logic also accounts for almost half the size of the codebase (18.173 from 39.362 LoCs, or 46%).

 The rewriting process consisted of identifying sets of callbacks implementing *control-flow behaviors* in the game and translating them to Céu using appropriate structured constructs.
-As an example, a double mouse click consists of the first click, followed by a maximum amount of time, followed by a second click.
+As an example, a double mouse click is characterized by a first click, followed by a maximum amount of time, followed by a second click.
-This behavior depends on different events (clicks and timers) that have to occur in a particular order.
+This behavior depends on different events (clicks and timers) which have to occur in a particular order.
 In C++, the implementation involves callbacks crossing reactions to successive events which manipulate state variables explicitly.

-More concretely, we could identify control-flow behaviors in C++ by looking for class members with identifiers resembling verbs, statuses, and counters (e.g.,
+We can identify control-flow behaviors in C++ by looking for class members with identifiers resembling verbs, statuses, and counters (e.g., [`pressed`][state-pressed], [`particle_thrown`][state-particle-thrown], [`mode`][state-mode], and [`delay_count`][state-delay-count]).
-[`pressed`][state-pressed],
-[`particle_thrown`][state-particle-thrown],
-[`mode`][state-mode], or
-[`delay_count`][state-delay-count]).
 Good chances are that variables with these "suspicious names" encode some form of control-flow progression that cross multiple callback invocations.